DheerajAgarwal/rgdax/README.md

 2. account
 3. accounts
 4. add_order
+5. cancel_order
-5. fills
+6. fills
-6. holds
+7. holds
-7. profile
+8. profile
-8. pymt_methods
+9. pymt_methods

 Apart from these two categories, the library also contains a few internal functions which are used across the public and the auth functions:
 1. parse_response